SPARQL Web Pages - User Guide

 This creates exactly the same output, but with a more reusable class.
 Note that the variable ?property will be pre-bound for all nodes of the prototype.
 The rule is that the system will automatically create variable bindings for variables that have the local name of the predicate declared in the argument.
 Above, the predicate arg:property will be mapped to the variable ?property, and the property arg:object will be bound to ?object.

 Note that if you subclass another SWP class, then all "inherited" arguments will also be bound to variables.
 Due to this, inheritance hierarchies between SWP classes make most sense to share the definitions of arguments, no matter of whether the prototypes look similar or not.
-Classes that only declare arguments, or otherwise group together related classes, can be marked as not instantiable using ui:abstract.

 The following TopBraid Composer screenshot shows a complete user-defined SWP class as an example.